Corporate Governance

 Assessment Relating to the Board's Effectiveness

-Based on the results of the survey, the Company confirmed that the Board of Directors set appropriate agendas, ensured sufficient time for discussion, and allowed Directors and Audit and Supervisory Board members, including Outside Directors, to actively offer their opinions and suggestions at meetings.
-The Company has therefore determined that the current Board of Directors is contributing to enhancing the corporate value of the Group and is functioning properly.
+Based on the results of the survey, the Company confirmed that the Board of Directors set appropriate agenda items, ensured sufficient time for discussion, and allowed directors and Audit and Supervisory Board members, including outside directors, to actively offer their opinions and suggestions.
+For this reason, we believe that our Board of Directors contributes to enhancing the corporate value of the Group and is functioning properly.

-In fiscal 2022, the Board of Directors engaged in thoroughgoing discussions of important management issues.
-Items of deliberation included the next Medium-term Management Plan, growth strategies (including R&D, large new businesses, and large-scale capital investments) and fundamental strategies (Sustainability Committee reports, digital transformation, safety, compliance, CS & Quality, and the environment).
+In fiscal 2023, the Board of Directors thoroughly deliberated on key management issues, including growth strategies (R&D, new large-scale businesses, large-scale capital expenditures, etc.) and fundamental strategies (Sustainability Committee reports, digital transformation, safety, compliance, CS & Quality, etc.).

-The selection of candidates for the positions of Director and Audit and Supervisory Board member, individual evaluation, and such matters as compensation paid are deliberated by the Nomination and Remuneration Advisory Committee.
-The results of these deliberations are reported to the Board of Directors where decision are made.
-In fiscal 2022, the Nomination and Remuneration Advisory Committee met five times, deliberating on a wide range of matters including the composition and effectiveness of the Board of Directors as well as efforts to strengthen governance.
+The Nomination and Remuneration Advisory Committee deliberates on the selection of candidates for directors and Audit and Supervisory Board members, as well as individual assessments and amount of compensation.
+Thereafter, the Board of Directors deliberates on the results.
+The Nomination and Remuneration Advisory Committee met six times, and held discussions on a variety of issues, including the composition and effectiveness of the Board of Directors and initiatives to strengthen governance.

 Support for and Collaboration with Directors and Audit and Supervisory Board Members